Royals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- Kansas City has a record of 7-20 in games where sportsbooks have it as underdogs of at least +180 on the moneyline.
+- Kansas City has a record of 3-9, a 25% win rate, when it's set as an underdog of +200 or more by bookmakers this season.

-- The Royals have an implied victory probability of 35.7% according to the moneyline set by sportsbooks for this matchup.
+- The Royals have an implied victory probability of 33.3% according to the moneyline set by oddsmakers for this matchup.

-- So far this season, Kansas City and its opponents have hit the over in 74 of its 153 games with a total.
+- Games involving Kansas City have gone over the total set by sportsbooks in 74 of 154 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!